zackforbing/ruby-submissions/1603/module_4_assignments/gametime/nick-marcella/check_in1.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_
+* Goal 1: Boundries where child cannot fall of the canvas/leave the play area

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* Goal 2: Background for the canvas - may just be filled rectangles.

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: Populate first terrain with first row of veggies that move across the screen.

+* Goal 4: Collision is detected (doesn't have to be rendered) where child and veggies meet.
+(Note: If team focuses more on refactoring and testing then collision detection doesn't need to be fully done for next checkin)

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Wireframe win and lose conditions
+* Avatar and images for the child and first row of veggies - first pass at implementing

 ### Feedback?